saif9817/4202-Project/README.md

           Set up elevation api function that takes a coordinate and returns elevation, roads?
 (OMER) Add the bike path overlay (SAIF)
-          Add persistence for start and end (SAIF)
+          Add persistence for start and end (SAIF) --DONE--